-The dress code applies to all students at all times during the school day, including the After-School Program, unless an administrator waives it for a specific activity.
+The dress code applies to all students at all times during the school day, unless an administrator waives it for a specific activity.

-- Dress Code Violations: - o School staff will notify parents of concerns.
+- Dress Code Violations: - School staff will notify parents of concerns.
 Students will be expected to change into appropriate clothing provided by the parent.
 Students will be welcomed back to class when they meet guidelines.
 The infraction will be entered into the discipline database, as well as the consequences (i.e., verbal warning, lunch detention, after school detention, essay, etc.)